 In the last years Butler focused more on a political theory about violence and war.
-On june 18th she made a speech on queer alliances and antimilitarism at the Berliner Volksbühne in order to receive the prize for civil engagement of the csd.
-She resented that prize the next day arguing that the csd was too commercial and racist because it would locate homophobia especially amongst ethnic minorities.
+On June 18th she gave a speech on queer alliances and antimilitarism at the Berliner Volksbühne in order to receive the prize for civil engagement of the CSD.
+She declined that prize the next day arguing that the CSD was too commercial and racist because it would locate homophobia especially amongst ethnic minorities.

 The following interview bases on these events.
 The fifth question refers to a statement Butler made at a Teach-In at Berkley in 2006.
 You can read this statement here.
 There’s also a video on the bottom of the page, where you can watch and listen to her statement.